timhoangt/MapcushionORM/README.md

 There are pauses in the modification of data so that we get different timestamps later on when viewing history.

-<h5>2 tenants</h5>
+- 2 tenants

-<h5>Both tenants get pre-defined system roles and 1 tenant has at least 3 custom roles</h5>
+- Both tenants get pre-defined system roles and 1 tenant has at least 3 custom roles

-<h5>10 users per tenant where 2 users exist in both tenants</h5>
+- 10 users per tenant where 2 users exist in both tenants
     - 8 of the users in each client have id information recorded
     - 30 assignments of roles to users, some users have more than 1 role assigned
     - 5 user records are modified (name change, change of address, phone number, etc) after they are created

-<h5>20 Beacons per tenant</h5>
+- 20 Beacons per tenant

-<h5>2 location per tenant</h5>
+- 2 locations per tenant
     - 1 location must has > 1 floor
     - 10 beacons should be assigned locations on floors

-<h5>8 check ins of users and at least 1 in each tenant</h5>
+- 8 check ins of users and at least 1 in each tenant
     - at least one checkin in each of the statuses
     - Changes to status (example: moving from Just Arrived to checked in)

-<h5>20 reported beacons by user devices</h5>
+- 20 reported beacons by user devices

 <h3>Queries for Mapcushion Database</h3>